eclipse-ibeji/freyja/provider_proxy_selector/README.md

 ## Sample Provider Proxies

-A provider proxy retrieves values from a provider’s entity.
+A provider proxy retrieves values from a provider's entity.
 Compatibility with a digital twin provider requires the use of the same protocol and schema.
 Sample provider proxies can be found in the [../provider_proxies](../provider_proxies/) directory.

 Provider Proxy|Description|Usage
 -|-|-